-Edible mushrooms that tastes like chicken… well yes, so they say.
+Edible mushrooms that tastes like chicken… well, so they say.
 These fungi are usually found in large, fan-like clusters and can be attached to a living or dead tree of some sort depending on the species.
 They are usually brightly coloured in oranges and yellows.

-They can be known to cause stomach upset in some folk, so it is wise to cook well and maybe have a test bite to gauge reaction.
-When they’re good, they have a meaty flavour and spongy texture works well in a variety of dishes.
+They can be known to cause stomach upset for some folk, so it is wise to cook well and maybe have a test bite to gauge reaction.
+When they’re good, they have a meaty flavour and spongy texture that works well in a variety of dishes.

 Truffles are those elusive and delicious treasures that hide underground and have to be sniffed out by a highly trained nose.
 They are in fact the subterranean fruiting body of a fungi and don’t have any outward stem or cap that would appear above the ground.
 They are knobby and really not the prettiest to look at but their rich, nutty, earthy flavour is really hard to beat.
 Only a tiny amount needs to be added to a dish to add loads of flavour.

-Pigs used to be used for this back in the day but they would eat the truffles, so that put a stop to that practice.
+Pigs were used for this back in the day but they would eat the truffles, so that put a stop to that practice.

-Truffles take many years to grow successfully, and, once out of the ground they start degrading quite quickly, so need to be used as soon after harvesting as possible.
+Truffles take many years to grow successfully; once out of the ground, they start degrading quite quickly, so they need to be used as soon as possible after harvesting.

-If you can get your hands on fresh truffle it is best used sparingly, possibly shaved over a simple dish such as a pasta where its natural flavour will really shine.
+If you can get your hands on fresh truffles, it is best used sparingly – possibly shaved over a simple dish such as a pasta, where its natural flavour will really shine.
 They’re not the most expensive food in the world for no reason!
 Make these Risotto Bon Bons with Truffle Aioli.

 Inspired to cook some ‘shrooms?
 Check out our selection of mushroom recipes.